QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 Solution expected with Penalty of 40.
 Changed tc10 so now only 1 instructor for all four courses.
 There are 2 pairs of overlapping sessions.

+***  tc12.txt  ***
+Solution expected without penalty.
+Re.
+S4 - Students are writing for 5 hours in two W sessions.

+***  tc13.txt  ***
+Solution expected with penalty of 1000.
+Test case for S4.
+20 students writing for 6 hours on a single day.

+***  tc14.txt  ***
+Solution expected with penalty of 2000.
+(Modified tc13) Test case for S4 and S5.
+20 students writing for 6 hours on a single day without a break between the two exams.